alepez/vim-llvmcov/README.md

 ## Self-Promotion

-Like vim-gtest?
+Like vim-llvcov?
 Follow the repository on [GitHub](https://github.com/alepez/vim-llvmcov) and vote for it on [vim.org](http://www.vim.org/scripts/script.php?script_id=5323).
 And if you're feeling especially charitable, follow [Alessandro Pezzato](http://pezzato.net/)